-3.08.01g: Are the toilet facilities and hand washing stations clean and are there records showing cleaning, servicing and stocking is occurring regularly?
+3.08.01a: Are toilet facilities and hand washing stations clean?

-Total compliance (15 points): Toilet facilities and hand washing stations should be cleaned and sanitized on a regular basis.
-Servicing records (either contracted or in-house) should be available for review showing toilet cleaning, servicing and stocking is occurring regularly.
-Soiled tissue should be flushed down the toilet/placed in the holding tank (not placed in trash cans and/or on the floor).
+Total compliance (15 points): Servicing records (either contracted or in-house) should be available for review showing toilet cleaning, servicing and stocking is occurring regularly.
+Toilet facilities and hand-washing stations are maintained in a sanitary condition:

-- Toilet facility (including hand washing stations) fixtures are in good operating condition and clean. - Cleaning and sanitizing is occurring on a regular basis. - No soiled toilet tissue either on the floor or in trash cans. - Trash cans are available for hand wash paper towels. - Hand washing stations are clean and not blocked.
+- Toilet facilities have a drainage installation that allows the waste to be flushed and disposed properly. - Toilet facility (including hand washing stations) fixtures are in good operating condition and clean. - Cleaning and sanitizing frequency is at least daily. - No offensive odors are evident. - No soiled toilet tissue either on the floor or in trash cans. - Trash cans are available for hand wash paper towels. - Hand washing stations are properly plumbed to drainage system. - Hand washing stations are clean and not blocked.

-- Single/isolated instance(s) of non-compliance to above requirements. - Single/isolated instance(s) of soiled toilet tissues being placed in trash can. - Single/isolated instance(s) of incomplete or missing records.
+- Single/isolated instance(s) of non-compliance to above requirements. - Single/isolated instance(s) of soiled toilet tissues being placed in trashcan.

-- Numerous instances of non-compliance to the above requirements. - Widespread observation of soiled toilet tissues being placed in trash cans. - Numerous instances of incomplete or missing records.
+- Numerous instances of non-compliance to the above requirements. - Systematic observation of soiled toilet tissues being placed in trashcans.

-- Failure to properly maintain areas.

-- Single instance of soiled toilet tissues being left on the floor of the toilet facility.
+- Failure to properly maintain areas. - Single instance of soiled toilet tissues being left on the restroom floor.

-- No cleaning and service records available.